LFUnion/LFOS/README.md

 This folder contains the bootloader for LFOS.

 ### `includes/`
-In this folder are the **basic** librarys.
-To use more powerful librarys, have a look into the `lib/` folder.\
+In this folder are the **Kernel** header.
+They won´t be usable in userspace.
+Use the clib for userspace applications.

-### `lib/`
+### `clib/`
-This is the place for all librarys, that are not needed to run the kernel itself.
+This is the place of the c library.

 ### `ports/`
-The basic port communication system.
+The basic hardware port communication system.

 ### `vga/`
 This folder contains the VGA driver.
-Maybe we change the location to `drivers/vga`.
+We might change the location to `drivers/vga`.